Laboratory, shop, computer and other facilities have been created primarily to further the educational mission of the College.

 Examples of personal use include using a graphic to create t-shirts for a family reunion, using a laser cutter to make a birthday card that you send in celebration of a friend's special day, using the woodshop to make a piece of wall art that you create for family member as a gift (no money changes hands), etc. Use of facilities for personal projects is encouraged, but such use is of lower priority than college work and must never interfere with use of facilities for college related work.

 Scrap material may be used for constructing personal, but because scrap materials are also useful for college work, new materials should be purchased as soon as possible to compensate for the loss of scrap if large quantities are being used.
 When in doubt as to whether something is scrap, ask the Shop staff.

 External or Commercial Work

 Shop resources are not to be used for commercial purposes or for personal financial or other gain.
-Olin College may authorize the use of its space and facilities for appropriate commercial purposes after consultation with the Shop managers, the Provost and/or the Dean of Students.
+Olin College may authorize the use of its space and facilities for appropriate commercial purposes after consultation with the Director of Lab and Fabrication Operations, the Provost and/or the Dean of Students.

 Definition of Commercial Use

 Creative Commons provides broad guidance on the definition of commercial use; summarised as: A commercial use is one primarily intended for commercial advantage or monetary compensation.
 To clarify this, we’ve established the following principles.
 It is unambiguously non-commercial use when anyone: when you use the Olin Shop, with no intention to gain commercial advantage or monetary compensation.